-Spring survey indices indicate that the White Hake stock size in Div.
-3NOPs remains at levels comparable to those observed during the mid1990s.
+Recent spring survey indices indicate that the White Hake stock size in Div.
+3NOPs remains at levels comparable to those observed during the Canadian Campelen spring surveys of 1996-1999.

 Age-structured assessment of this stock is currently not feasible.
-However, population abundance at length estimates from spring research surveys suggest that no significant recruitment has occurred for White Hake in Div.
+However, population abundance at length estimates from Canadian spring surveys suggest that no significant recruitment has occurred for White Hake in Div.
 3NO.
 In fact, there has been extremely low recruitment since that generated by the very large 1999 year-class.